gluwa/creditcoin-docs/wallets/graphical-user-interface/subwallet.md

 ![Browser extension create screen](../../.gitbook/assets/subwallet/subwallet-1.png)

 > :memo: **Note**
-    Creditcoint is a Substrate-native chain, so you will only be able to view and interact with Creditcoin by creating or importing a Substrate account.
+    Creditcoin is a Substrate-native chain, so you will only be able to view and interact with Creditcoin by creating or importing a Substrate account.

 ### Create a new account